 Education on reproductive health and on sex related risks, providing tools for self-protection from sexual abuse, exploitation and the risks of human trafficking.
 To push the implementation of the education on sex related risks in all schools of Vietnam before the end of 2018, AAT work on the development of a board of partners to enclose NGOs, Foreign Embassies, UN agencies, local artists, and media, in order to work with the Ministry of Education.
 Contact us if you like to participate on this board.

 Outreach program with skilled peer educators approaching women and teenagers involved in prostitution on the streets, in parks, cafes, karaoke parlors and restaurants.
 AAT supports mental and physical health, education on safe sex practices, condoms and reconversion through vocational training and micro loans.

-Support and services for victims of trafficking
+Support and services for women and victims of trafficking